 Teaching and assessment

-Usually you spend eight hours in lectures and four hours in seminars each week.
-Some modules have a number of workshops or sessions in computer laboratories.
-Most of your modules involve individual study using Library resources.
+Most modules are taught by a combination of lectures and seminars and some have a number of workshops or sessions in computer laboratories.
+Most of your modules involve individual study using library resources.

 Most modules have an end-of-year examination that contributes either 70% or 80% to the final module mark: your coursework provides the remaining marks.
 Both Stage 2 and 3 marks count towards your final degree class (together with your marks from your year in industry, if applicable).